Bilibotter/light-flow/README.md

 **[English](README.md),  [中文](README.cn.md)**

-LightFlow is a declarative task orchestration framework.
+LightFlow is a declarative task arrage framework.

 Users only need to focus on the timing of task execution, while the framework automatically handles the orchestration of tasks.